skienzmatishun/rippreport/content/p/total-darkness/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Jack Burrell and city leadership intentionally cut off public video broadcasts to hide suspicious land deals at the airport authority.
+Official records and hidden executive session details prove board members violated open meeting laws to avoid public accountability.
+See for yourself what Fairhope officials tried so hard to keep in the dark.
 ---
 In Alabama politicians and elected officials will always go dark, rather than being transparent, when they have something to hide.